 As March roars its way towards spring and the promise of warmer, sunny days, it’s important to take a moment to ensure your family knows what to do when the weather unexpectedly turns dangerous and unpredictable.
 Those who experienced the recent tornadoes in Alabama had less than ten minutes’ warning to take shelter when the tornadoes struck.
 Here in the Midwest, March is always a month of unpredictable weather, from gentle showers to snow to strong storms and high winds that can cause storm damage.
 We truly need to be prepared for anything.
+Take the time to practice tornado safety with a home tornado drill.

 Here’s a list of things your family should do during and after a tornado or strong storm to keep everyone safe.
 Continue reading “How to Weather a Tornado”